May 29th 2020

 More lightweight and fast-absorbing than rich body creams, a dry body oil is the perfect fix for dry skin when short on time.
 Here’s our ultimate edit

-So what exactly is a dry body oil and how does it differ from a ‘wet’ oil such as a massage oil?
-Typically, they’re faster absorbing, lighter and offer less ‘slip’ and are largely made up of essential fatty acid-rich oils derived from vegetables, seeds and herbs, (making them ideal for a speedy surge of moisture).
+Typically dry body oils are faster absorbing, lighter and offer less ‘slip’ than normal 'wet' body oil and are largely made up of essential fatty acid-rich oils derived from vegetables, seeds and herbs, (making them ideal for a speedy surge of moisture).
 Common examples include: borage, rosehip seed, sesame, grapeseed and sunflower oils.
 As dry oils are less heavy, they also have an added degree of multi-tasking versatility, with many light enough to apply to dry hair too without weighing down roots.
 They’re also great for taming frizz.

 Providing the hydrating benefits of an oil minus the oiliness, they’re also especially handy if you’re looking for a lightweight body care swap to see you through the summer months.
 Here are our top picks.